 Technology from SAGE Insight 2023 Event

-Join us in-person on 26th and 27th April 2023 at Unique Venues Birmingham for Technology from SAGE Insight.
+Join us in-person on 26th and 27th April 2023 at The REP Theatre for Technology from SAGE Insight.

 Technology from SAGE Insight is a Higher Education event, aimed primarily at academic librarians.
 The event expands on the popular Talis Insight events, bringing you the much-loved Talis Aspire User Group sessions with additional panels, workshops, and presentations from thought leaders and librarians across the full Technology from SAGE portfolio of digital services; including Talis, Lean Library, and Sciwheel.